Security and Intelligence Agency (Croatia): 1991 – 2002

-Croatian President was giving guidelines for the work of UNS and the Croatian intelligence community.
+The Croatian President was giving guidelines for the work of UNS and the Croatian intelligence community.
 The director of UNS and state ministers were determining tasks of the services for which they were responsible.
 KOOZ was preparing the annual plan of the intelligence community which consisted of projects and operative actions in which performance had to be attend by two or more services.
 SONS was approving the annual work plan of the intelligence community and supervised its execution.
 Apart from the above-mentioned UNS and other agencies, a wider range of security system consisted of the criminal police, military police, customs service, the financial police, whose representatives could call the session of KOOZ.